GerardHH/dev-env/README.md

 systemctl --user restart pipewire.service
 ```
 To fix the not working Sony WH-1000XM5.
-5. nvim complained about `invalid node type at position`.
-Running `TSInstall all` seemed to fix it.
+5. nvim complained about `invalid node type at position` for lua.
+Running `TSInstall all` in nvim seemed to fix it, so probably `TSInstall lua` should've done the trick too.
 It seemed to be using the one provided by nix.

-## Bugs
+# Bugs
 1. When installing for the first time, the Alacritty.desktop symlink in home.nix will terrorize the `home-manager switch` that is being done in `setup-dev-env.bash`.
 Comment it out and run `setup-dev-env.bash` again, after that comment the line in again and run `setup-dev-env.bash` again.
 The problem is about the file `Alacritty.desktop` not yet existing before it is installed, but home-manager will care.
 2. `trace: warning: getExe: Package nixGL does not have the meta.mainProgram attribute.
 We'll assume that the main program has the same name for now, but this behavior is deprecated, because it leads to surprising errors when the assumption does not hold.
 If the package has a main program, please set `meta.mainProgram` in its definition to make this warning go away.
 Otherwise, if the package does not have a main program, or if you don't control its definition, use getExe' to specify the name to the program, such as lib.getExe' foo "bar".`
 3. GUI applications spawned from Alacritty (or any terminal emulator using nixGL), will have problems finding GL libraries: